-Each graduate student will complete a scholarly project that is suitable for publication.
-The scholarly project will be guided by two Florida Southern College graduate nursing professors.
+For students required to complete a scholarly project, the project will be guided by two Florida Southern College graduate nursing professors.
 An external expert with requisite clinical and academic credentials can substitute for one of the readers with permission from the nursing graduate program director.
 It is the student's responsibility to extend a request to a professor to serve as the primary scholarly project advisor.
 The advisor may suggest a second reader for the student to contact.
-The role of the primary scholarly project advisor is to mentor the graduate student in the conduct of professional scholarship, and must be selected prior to the completion of NUR 5250: Nursing Theory and Research.
+The role of the primary scholarly project advisor is to mentor the graduate student in the conduct of professional scholarship, and must be selected prior to the completion of NUR 5250 Evidence Translation and Quality Improvement for Advanced Nursing Practice.
 The scholarly project advisor and second reader must attest to successful completion of the scholarly project in order for the student to be eligible for graduation with the degree of Master of Science in Nursing (MSN).
 The student is responsible for ensuring that all required documentation is submitted in a timely manner to the registrar's office.